tdas/incubator-spark/docs/streaming-programming-guide.md

 {% endhighlight %}

-`flatMap` is a DStream operation that creates a new DStream by generating multiple new records from each record of the source DStream.
-In this case, each line will be split into multiple words, generating the `words` DStream.
+`flatMap` is a DStream operation that creates a new DStream by generating multiple new records from each record in the source DStream.
+In this case, each line will be split into multiple words and the stream of words is represented as the `words` DStream.
 Note that we defined the transformation using a [FlatMapFunction](api/core/index.html#org.apache.spark.api.java.function.FlatMapFunction) object.
 As we will discover along the way, there are a number of such convenience classes in the Java API that help define DStream transformations.

-Next, we want to count the words.
+Next, we want to count these words.

 {% highlight java %}
 // Count each word in each batch